Mauritania: Religion

 Mauritania is almost 100% Muslim, with most inhabitants adhering to the Sunni denomination.
-The Sufi orders, the Tijaniyah and the Qadiriyyah, have great influence not only in the country, but in Morocco, Algeria, Senegal and other neighborhood countries as well.
+The Sufi orders, the Tijaniyah and the Qadiriyyah, have great influence not only in the country, but in Morocco, Algeria, Senegal, and other neighboring countries as well.
 The Roman Catholic Diocese of Nouakchott, founded in 1965, serves the 4,500 Catholics in Mauritania (mostly foreign residents from West Africa and Europe).
+In 2020, the number of Christians in Mauritania was estimated at 10,000.

-There are extreme restrictions on freedom of religion and belief in Mauritania; it is one of thirteen countries in the world that punish atheism by death.
-On 27 April 2018, The National Assembly passed a law that makes the death penalty mandatory for anyone convicted of "blasphemous speech" and acts deemed "sacrilegious".
+There are extreme restrictions on freedom of religion and belief in Mauritania; it is one of at least seven countries in the world that criminalize atheism with capital punishment.

+On 27 April 2018, the National Assembly passed a law that makes the death penalty mandatory for anyone convicted of "blasphemous speech" and acts deemed "sacrilegious".
 The new law eliminates the possibility under article 306 of substituting prison terms for the death penalty for certain apostasy-related crimes if the offender promptly repents.
-The law also provides for a sentence of up to two years in prison and a fine of up to 600,000 Ouguiyas (approximately EUR 14,630) for "offending public indecency and Islamic values" and for "breaching Allah’s prohibitions" or assisting in their breach.
+The law also provides for a sentence of up to two years in prison and a fine of up to 600,000 Ouguiyas (about €14,600) for "offending public indecency and Islamic values" and for "breaching Allah's prohibitions" or assisting in their breach.

 Languages

 Arabic is the official and national language of Mauritania.
 The local spoken variety, known as Hassaniya, contains many Berber words and significantly differs from the Modern Standard Arabic that is used for official communication.
-Pulaar, Soninke and Wolof also serve as national languages.
-French is widely used in the media and among educated classes.
+Pulaar, Soninke, and Wolof also serve as national languages.
+Despite having no official status, French is used as an administrative language and as a medium of instruction in schools.
+It is also widely used in the media, business, and among educated classes.

 Health

 As of 2011, life expectancy at birth was 61.14 years.
-Per capita expenditure on health was 43 US$ (PPP) in 2004.
+Per capita expenditure on health was US$43 (PPP) in 2004.
 Public expenditure was 2% of the GDP in 2004 and private 0.9% of the GDP in 2004.
 In the early 21st century, there were 11 physicians per 100,000 people.
 Infant mortality is 60.42 deaths/1,000 live births (2011 estimate).

-The obesity rate among Mauritanian women is high, perhaps in part due to the traditional standards of beauty in some regions by which obese women are considered beautiful while thin women are considered sickly.
+The obesity rate among Mauritanian women is high, in part due to the traditional standards of beauty in some regions, where forced feeding practices such as the leblouh (gavage in French) encourage weight gain, and obese women are considered beautiful while thin women are considered sickly.

 Education

 Since 1999, all teaching in the first year of primary school is in Modern Standard Arabic; French is introduced in the second year, and is used to teach all scientific courses.
 The use of English is increasing.

 Mauritania has the University of Nouakchott and other institutions of higher education, but the majority of highly educated Mauritanians have studied outside the country.
 Public expenditure on education was at 10.1% of 2000–2007 government expenditure.
+Mauritania was ranked 131st out of 139 in the Global Innovation Index in 2025.